Beliavsky/Fortran-code-on-GitHub/README.md

 [signedMCRT](https://github.com/lewisfish/signedMCRT): use of signed distance fields in Monte Carlo Radiative Transfer, by Lewis McMillan.
 This allows modelling of smooth surfaces without the need to use triangle or similar meshes.

-[Slave Spins](https://github.com/QcmPlab/Slave-Spins): flexible slave spins mean-field code, with support for multi-band structure and inequivalent sites, from QcmPlab.
-This code uses MPI for faster execution.

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

 [SPECTRA-PKA](https://github.com/fispact/SPECTRA-PKA): calculates the expected primary knock-on atom (PKA) spectra for a given target nuclide under neutron or charged particle irradiation, by Mark Gilbert and Michael Fleming.
 NJOY-processed recoil matrices must be provided as the input nuclear data for each nuclide and reaction channel of interest.